enigmosity/learn-aws/developer-associate/exam-questions.md

 ## Step Functions
 - require timeouts as without the functions relies on a response from an activity worker to know a task is complete, without a response, it will wait forever.
-- executions that pass large payloads between states can be terminated, use Simple Storage Service to deal with this.
+- executions that pass large payloads between states can be terminated.
+If data over 32KB use S3 and pass the ARN of the raw data instead.
+Alternatively, adjust implementation to pass smaller payloads.
-- states can have multiple incoming transitions
+- states can have multiple incoming transitions from other states

 ## Data Pipeline